donkorBN/donkorBN/README.md

 I’m a student in the computer sciences, proficient with modern product management tools and the whole life cycle of building a product.
 I love understanding technical concepts.
 Currently, I’m building SaaS products

- * 🌍  I'm based in Accra, Ghana
+ * 🌍  I'm based in Accra
    *   🖥️  See my portfolio on [LinkedIn](http://linkedin.com/in/donkormanuel)
      * ✉️  You can contact me at [projectmanuel89@gmail.com](mailto:projectmanuel89@gmail.com)
      * 🚀  I'm currently working on [Pollvite](https://pollvite.com) / [StudyFit](https://studyfit.app)